FabricMC/fabric-docs/develop/loom/production-run-tasks.md

   - SolidBlock-cn
 ---

-When building your mod to distribute to users, it gets remapped to intermediary mappings, which cause slight inconsistencies between the development environment and production (like the vanilla launcher).
+When building your mod to distribute to users, it uses the official names used in the JAR.
+If you are using the [Fabric Loom Remap](remapping) plugin, this requires remapping, which cause slight inconsistencies between the development environment and production (like the vanilla launcher).
 Although such issues are rare, it makes sense to test your mod in a production environment before releasing it.

 ## Common Options {#common}